bioinformatics-ua/dicoogle-client-js/README.md

 ## Further Notice

-This library is compatible with versions of Dicoogle in the range `>=2.0.0 <2.5.0`.
+This library is compatible with versions of Dicoogle in the range `>=2.0.0 <2.6.0`, with partial compatibility for Dicoogle 3 development versions.
 This client library may be updated as future versions of Dicoogle are released.

 ## License